ryankgit/LGCT-schedule-scraper/README.md

 * Account for additional "Short Course" text under Tour time when writing Employee Tours to file
 * Collect and write occurances of "No [Employee]" to file, under appropriate dates
 * Add GUI to configure Employee search settings
+* Write error message in file if leftover employee instances in EmployeeTourData

 # Credits